treemoons/NodeJs-Chat/readme.md

 - just  `node ${workspaceFolder}/myNodeTest/start.js`. replace `${workspaceFolder}` with your absolute path

-- all route in the directory named controllers
+- All route in the directory named controllers

-- file `"./myNodeTest/data.db"` is sqlite3 for test
+- File `"./myNodeTest/data.db"` is sqlite3 for test

  `package.json` in order to use ES6,written
 `{"type":"module"}`